 - Mix in the turmeric, curry powder and chilli powder.
 Add in the courgette and corn.
 Make sure everything is mixed well.

-- Serve this pork curry with rice and top it with chopped peanuts and fresh chopped basil and coriander.
+- Serve this pork curry with rice and top it with chopped peanuts and fresh chopped basil and coriander and serve with a side of naan bread.

 - 1- If you don’t have fresh corn then 200g of frozen sweet corn works perfectly here.